JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 ## Our goal

 The goal of this tutorial is to explain a new feature we have added in v0.2 of Javis.
-Before this every animation as basically linear.
+Before this every animation was basically linear.
 What I mean by this is: If you move an object from `A` to `B` using [`Translation`](@ref) it would do so in a linear and therefore boring fashion.

 We'll create an interesting loading animation for this.
 It consists of five circles which move from the center to the outside rotate around the center and back to the origin.
 During this process they appear and disappear as well as changing color.

 ## Learning Outcomes

 This tutorial shows some more power of subactions that we introduced in v0.2.
-Combined with the power of the awesome library [Animations.jl](https://github.com/jkrumbiegel/Animations.jl) you have very fine grained control over the objects you animate and can benefit from the easiness of easing functions. 😄
+Combined with the power of the awesome library [Animations.jl](https://github.com/jkrumbiegel/Animations.jl) you have very fine grained control over the objects you animate and understand the ease of its easing functions. 😄

 Today you'll learn how to
 - use easing functions to have animations with pep